ecadlabs/signatory/docs/cli.md

 If the import is successful, the `signatory-cli` will report the PKH (`tz3gxd1y7FdVJ81vzvuACcVjAc4ewXARQkLo` in the above example) of your newly imported secret which in turn can be used in the config YAML to add the policies.

-**Note:** The PKH from Signatory and the PKH from `tezos-client list known addresess` command must be same.
+**Note:** The PKH from Signatory and the PKH from `tezos-client list known addresess` command must be the same.

-Name of the key can also be provided witht he import command.
+Name of the key can also be provided with he import command.

 ```bash
 % ./signatory-cli import -c ./s.yaml_Azure --base-dir ./ --vault azure spesk1********************************** -o "name":test-name